inbo/moneos/CONTRIBUTING.md

 ![](images/clipboard-331289192.png)

--   If you wish to check chnages made in an older commit, you can select the desired commited version in the upper panel
+-   If you wish to check changes made in an older commit, you can select the desired commited version in the upper panel

 ![](images/clipboard-1159019261.png)